edinburgh-napier/set09121/lectures/lecture8.md

 # What is UML?

 - UML stands for the Unified Modelling Language.
-- UML allows us to model software from various viewpoints.
+- UML allows us to model software from various viewpoints. <!-- .element: class="fragment" -->
     - The structure of the software.
         - Class diagram.
     - The behaviour of the software.